You are here

 All surgical procedures carry risk.
 The delivery of high quality health care requires that you are fully informed about the procedure and those who will be providing your health care.

-Surgeons may have varying levels of training and experience in relation to breast implant surgery and management of any associated complications or adverse outcomes, including breast implant associated cancer.
+Health practitioners may have varying levels of training and experience in relation to breast implant surgery and management of any associated complications or adverse outcomes, including breast implant associated cancer.
 Medical specialist college websites (see Breast implant hub: Getting help) may list member details, and information is also available from the Australian Health Practitioner Regulation Agency (AHPRA) register of practitioners.

 Make sure that if you go ahead with the procedure, that you keep a record of the details about the name and type of implant, the type of procedure, and details of when, where and who performed the procedure.
 Ask if there is a manufacturer's patient information leaflet and a patient-specific implant card available.

-Ask your surgeon if they contribute to the Australian Breast Device Registry (ABDR).
+Ask your health practitioner if they contribute to the Australian Breast Device Registry (ABDR).
 The ABDR records your contact details and the details of your surgery (including the reason for your surgery).
 Including your details in the ABDR helps us to track the long-term safety and performance of breast implants.
 It also helps in notifying you and other patients of any safety concerns related to breast implants.

 Research reports and other publications that use ABDR data will not contain any identifiable information about you.
 More information about ABDR data privacy is available on the ABDR website.
 We encourage you to contribute to the ABDR, but you may choose to opt-out if you wish.